etijskens/wetppr/docs/introduction.md

 ## Background knowledge

-- The working of a modern processor?
+- The working of a modern processor
-  - Memory
-  - CPU
+  - CPU architectory and hierarchical memory architecture
-  - Accelerators (GPU)
+    - A short introduction: [Memory location matters for performance](https://pythonspeed. com/articles/performance-memory-locality/)
+    - A very good talk about this topic, you need to see this: [Scott Meyers on *Cpu Caches and Why You Care*](https://www.youtube.com/watch?v=WDIkqP4JbkE)
+  - Accelerators (GPU), increasingly important topic, but we cannot treate everything in this course.
-- The working of a supercomputer?
+- The architecture of a supercomputer
+  - Nodes
   - Interconnect
+  - Accelerators (GPU), increasingly important topic, but we cannot treate everything in this course.